Page updated 10th November 2015

 The hall soon outgrew the congregation and some houses on Sidwell Street were demolished, clearing a square site for a new church.
 It was immediately adjacent to the Sunday School hall.
 Twenty-one foundation stones were laid on 3 December 1902, for the building.
 The first stone was laid by the Mayor—after each stone was laid, the person who laid it would place a sum of money on the stone, ranging from £50 down to £10; the total came to £362, an amount that went towards the building fund.
 One stone was laid to commemorate an earlier gift of £500 from Alderman Reed.

 In 1901, architect Frederick J Commin, of Commin and Coles, was commissioned to design a church for this site.
 His invitation for tenders, attracted one for £9,600 from Paul Cottancin, a French engineer whose ‘ciment arme’ system offered an innovative method of construction.
 He had already built several ferro-concrete structures in France.
 Although, this new structure differed from his previous work, the tender was accepted as it was a £1,000 lower than the competition.

-Architect Frederick Commin, was commissioned to design a church for this site.
-His invitation for tenders, attracted one for £9,000 from Paul Cottancin, a French engineer who had built several ferro-concrete structures in France.
-The system used steel wires on which were threaded hollow red bricks, into which concrete was poured.
+The contractors for the church were Westcott, Austin and White,who used many local artisans, while Wippel Brothers and Row installed the heating system, which included a powerful electric fan in the domed roof.
+The system of construction used steel wires which were threaded through hollow red bricks, into which concrete was poured.
 In addition, decorative detail was created by casting concrete in moulds.
 These structures were also threaded onto the steel work.
 The result, was a light, strong structure.
-Unfortunately, Cottancin's tender was too little and the engineer was bankrupted by the building.
+Unfortunately, Cottancin's tender was too modest, and the engineer was bankrupted by the time the building was completed.

 │ Top of Page │